AuslanderLab/Evol-structural-virus/README.md

 Note on intermediate files
 --------------------------
-All intermediate files are provided in the Zenodo due to space constraints.
+All intermediate files are provided in the Zenodo: https://zenodo.org/records/17610725.
 Descriptions of the intermediate files and how they are generated are in `file_list.txt`.